apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 These steps ensure that the operator will start completely fresh from the user defined savepoint path and can hopefully fully recover.
 Keep an eye on your job to see what could have cause the problem in the first place.

-{{< hint info >}}
-The main idea behind the recovery process is that the user needs to manually override the target checkpoint/savepoint location because it is not known to the operator.
-The only way to do this is to delete the previous deployment resource fully, and recreate it with `initialSavepointPath` set.

-The `initialSavepointPath` setting only takes effect on the first deployment and the operator takes over checkpoint management after that.
-{{< /hint >}}